boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    Thanks to Christian Jacquenet, Thomas Graf, and Benoît Claise for the review and comments.

-## Acknowledgments from RFC 7125
+  From {{?RFC7125}}:

-   Thanks to Andrew Feren, Lothar Braun, Michael Scharf, and Simon Josefsson for comments on the revised definition.
+  : Thanks to Andrew Feren, Lothar Braun, Michael Scharf, and Simon
+     Josefsson for comments on the revised definition.
 This work is partially supported by the European Commission under grant agreement FP7-ICT-318627 mPlane; this does not imply endorsement by the Commission.

 # Contributors
 {:numbered="false"}